Software Product Development - Strategy and Processes for a Successful Service

 Anything you know might cause issues on your end during development?
 Don’t keep it to yourself if you want your project to succeed (within your intended time and budget.)

 Include the planned budget (and be prepared to negotiate – you might not have considered every possibility.)
-Also, be prepared to decide if you want to go for a fixed price – or go with agile development that might mean the requirements might change during the process (and so might the cost.)
+Also, be prepared to decide if you want to go for a fixed price – or go with agile development, that might mean the requirements might change during the process (and so might the cost.)

 Let vendors know who to contact in case of questions and how to deliver the proposal.
 And don’t forget to include the deadline!

-Here’s a bunch of tips and best practices that might help you create an effective software development RFP (because we’re not bothering with writing ineffective ones – ain’t nobody got time for that!)
+Here are some tips and best practices that might help you create an effective software development RFP (because we’re not bothering with writing ineffective ones – ain’t nobody got time for that!)